PRE-CLINICAL RESEARCHBill Walsh Cancer Research Laboratory, Kolling Institute of Medical Research, RNSH

 Biomarkers, or molecules which are characteristic of certain conditions, are extremely important for managing the welfare of glioma patients.
 Such biomarkers can be used to identify other morbidities where specific medications, such as anti-clotting agents, could be life-saving.
 We are currently investigating whether specific molecular features can predict which glioma patient would benefit from anti-clotting agents.

-Our pre-clinical research team currently consists of Neuro-oncologist and Associate Professor Helen Wheeler, Bill Walsh Lab Director Dr Viive Howell, Post-doctoral fellow Dr Amanda Hudson, Oncologist and PhD Student Dr Adrian Lee and PhD student Ms Angela Cho.
+Our pre-clinical research team currently consists of Neuro-oncologist and Associate Professor Helen Wheeler, Bill Walsh Lab Director Associate Professor Viive Howell, Post-doctoral fellow Dr Amanda Hudson, Oncologist and PhD Student Dr Adrian Lee and PhD student Ms Angela Cho.
 If you would like to know more about our research or would like to become involved, please contact us.